JEscobar270180/SlidingforAnesthesia/README.md

     ![image](https://github.com/user-attachments/assets/cd47c31e-3a4f-4187-ae6d-70ef7a6c511b)

+  Note:

-  Note: Controladores.slx can do the job if you want to visualice the signals in scopes.
+  -Controladores.slx can do the job if you want to visualice the signals in scopes.

 # System requirements